glennpoorman/nodejs-samples/09-post/README.txt

 Try It
 ------

-Start the server by running "node" or "npm start" from the command line.
+Start the server by running "npm start" from the command line.

 Point your web browser to "http://localhost:3000".
 Note that the same web page is displayed containing and single movie quote and a button allowing you to get a new quote.
 In addition, the